cmohge1/lrbs-digital-editing-intro-2019/day2.md

 Access the TEI intro slides [here](../tei-intro.html).

-Afterward, if you need to consult further aspects of basic structure, see [these slides](../TEI-core-module.pdf).

 #### Exercise

 Access the Tennyson text you worked with yesterday and encode it in TEI.
 You should have a preview of the transcribed text, so you just need to copy the text into oXygen and apply the correct tags using `control + E`.
 Also be sure to enter the required information in the TEI header: the most minimal TEI header is a <fileDesc> populated with child elements: